back2Lobby/cssWithJS/README.md

 ## Features:

 - You can update any property in the target style tag.
-- You can now change the 'display' property with js also.
 - Access the package throught cdn.

 ## CDN: